bleu-harsha/konsole_ai/README.md

 # konsole_ai
-an ai chat box which can be accessed on web
+an ai chat box which can be accessed on web,easy to make,easy to use